xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 recommender systems for game store (Terminator 2: Judgment Day, adapted from the movie, (starred by Arnold Alois Schwarzenegger)) mall, clothes, Champion, skin, decoration, game props

-(recommendation machine learning algorithms, lots of work on feature engineering, which can take up to 80% of the all the work
+before i do this, the problem is: recommendation machine learning algorithms, lots of work on feature engineering, which can take up to 80% of the all the work
 simplify this feature engineering process, use collaborative filtering, only need user/item interactive data
 e.g. rating, click history, buy history, try on history)